jerryhgladinet/docs/install/source/chapter13.rst

 ########################
-Upgrade CentreStack
+Upgrade |prodname|
 ########################

 We publish updated notes to our public blog forum called `CentreStack Blog`_.
-It is recommended that you perform an update if your self-hosted CentreStack and clients are three months or older.
+It is recommended that you perform an update if your self-hosted |prodname| and clients are three months or older.

 Using the GUI Installer to Upgrade
 ---------------------------------------